c-randall/LP_Solvers/README.md

 Software presented here is written in Python3 so that it is open and accessible to anyone who would like to use it.
 Problems can be formulated within the LP_User_Inputs.py file by inputting the variable coefficients for the objective function and constraints.
 There is no need to formulate the problem in standard form since the model already incorporates a conversion file.
 Constraints can be named so that the analysis of their duals is easier to interpret.

 ## Instructions
+To install this software package onto your location machine, download all of the files from this repository.
+Save all of the files except for 'LP_User_Inputs.py' in the same folder and name it 'Simplex_Files' (without the quotes).
+The 'LP_User_Inputs.py' file should be saved in the same location as this folder (but not inside it).
+Make sure that your Python environment has access to numpy, scipy, sys, and os.
+Once these steps have been taken, the code is set up to be run and edit in any IDE with Python3 syntax.
+The user should not edit any routines in the 'Simplex_Files' folder.
+Instead, this set up has been developed so that the user should only ever need to edit the 'LP_User_Inputs.py' file in order to run any desired problems.

-Use the Sample_Problems.py file for examples of how to input simple problems.
-For more complex problems, the user may choose to write a script that incorporates sets, parameters, varialbes, an objective, and constraints.
+Check the Sample_Problems.py file for examples of how to input simple problems.
+For more complex problems, the user may choose to write a script that incorporates sets, parameters, variables, an objective, and constraints.
 An example of loading in a data file and creating an LP in a script has also been provided in the pv_batt_sizing.py and pv_batt_sizing_sub.py files.

 ## User inputs
 The LP_User_Inputs.py file contains the following algorithm controls to be edited as needed by the user: